I’m working on a recipe, and I forgot to buy the shallots, which is a variety of onion that tastes like regular onions with a pinch of garlic powder.

 Shallots stored in the vegetable drawer of the refrigerator will last 10 – 12 days.

 Which is stronger: shallots or onions?

 Onions and shallots are similar in taste, but generally, onions are more pungent.
 Shallots, especially cooked shallots, have a milder flavor profile.

-So am I recipe I ended up substituting yellow onion for shallots, and it worked out great.
-Well, it would have been awesome to have shallots on hand, but I’m delighted that I had an opportunity to try out the substitution and tell you guys about it here.
+While it would have been awesome to have shallots on hand, I’m delighted that I had an opportunity to try out the substitution and tell you guys about it here.